drjulija/drjulija.github.io/content/posts/guardrail/index.md

 ## Methodology
 I evaluated the performance of three binary classifiers:
 1. Llama3 8B with in-context-learning (ICL)
-2. GPT 3.5 Turbo with in-context-learning (ICL)
-3. Two Layer Neural Network - a feed-forward neural network trained on [Wikipedia Toxic Comments](https://huggingface.co/datasets/OxAISH-AL-LLM/wiki_toxic) training dataset.
+2. Two Layer Neural Network - a feed-forward neural network trained on [Wikipedia Toxic Comments](https://huggingface.co/datasets/OxAISH-AL-LLM/wiki_toxic) training dataset.

 ### Dataset
 For this experiment, I used the [Wikipedia Toxic Comments](https://huggingface.co/datasets/OxAISH-AL-LLM/wiki_toxic) dataset, which includes toxic comments and hate speech from Wikipedia, with each comment labeled by humans as either 1 ("toxic") or 0 ("safe").